stephenlsmith/GLNS.jl/README.md

 julia> GLNS.solver("<path_to_instance>", options)
 ```

 The following are a few examples.
-The first is the default setting and the last is
+The first is the default setting.
+The last example is
- the a persistent solver that will run for 30 seconds
+ a persistent solver that will run for at most 30 seconds, but will quit if it finds a tour of
+ cost 15,505 or less (the optimal for this instance is 15,502):

 ```
 julia> GLNS.solver("test/39rat195.gtsp")
 julia> GLNS.solver("test/39rat195.gtsp", mode="slow")
-julia> GLNS.solver("test/107si535.gtsp", max_time=30, trials=100000)
+julia> GLNS.solver("test/107si535.gtsp", max_time=60, budget=15505, trials=100000)
 ```